Master of Architecture: Overview

-It is worth noting that there is another route to becoming an architect: the continuous 5-year professional degree program.
-In such a program, after five years of study, students are awarded with a professional degree in architecture.
-Depending on the school and course of study, this could be either a Bachelor of Architecture (B.Arch.) or an M.Arch.
-In the U.S., it is typically a 5-year B.Arch.
-Either degree qualifies those who complete it to sit for the ARE (the Architectural Registration Exam, the architecture equivalent of the bar exam), which leads to an architect's license in the U.S..
-One disadvantage of the B.Arch. degree is that it is rarely considered as sufficient qualification for teaching architecture at the university/college level in the U.S. (though there are many exceptions).
-Many architects who wish to teach and have only received a B.Arch. choose to pursue a 3-semester master's degree (not an M.Arch.) to obtain further academic qualification.
+Some institutions offer a 5-year professional degree program.
+Depending on the school and course of study, this could be either a Bachelor of Architecture (B.Arch) or an M.Arch.
+In the U.S., it is typically a 5-year B.Arch Either degree qualifies those who complete it to sit for the ARE (the Architectural Registration Exam, the architecture equivalent of the bar exam), which leads to an architect's license in the U.S..
+One disadvantage of the B.Arch degree is that it is rarely considered as sufficient qualification for teaching architecture at the university/college level in the U.S. (though there are many exceptions).
+Many architects who wish to teach and have only received a B.Arch choose to pursue a 3-semester master's degree (not an M.Arch) to obtain further academic qualification.

 Graduate-level architecture programs consist of course work in design, building science, structural engineering, architectural history, theory, professional practice, and elective courses.
 For those without any prior knowledge of the field, coursework in calculus, physics, computers, statics and strengths of materials, architectural history, studio, and building science is usually required.
 Some architecture programs allow students to specialize in a specific aspect of architecture, such as architectural technologies or digital media.
 A thesis or final project is usually required to graduate.

-Important to consider in choosing the school(s) for an architectural education is their overall "focus".
-Architectural schools usually, by virtue of the history of the school and the interests of the faculty, will approach the instruction of architecture from a technical, historical, or artistic bent—or a combination thereof.
-This is not something that will be spelled out in the school's literature, but will be more or less apparent in the lists of classes offered and the study areas of the faculty.
-While it may not seem important at first, in retrospect it will probably be a major factor.